 Christoph Schmitz, MD, PhD, Head of the Department of Neuroanatomy at LMU Munich (Munich, Germany)

-Contemporary histomorphometric analysis of bone biopsies may be insufficient to assess the significance of a combination of UA-ADRCs, PRGF-2 and an OIS in GBR-MSA because it does not provide a detailed analysis of the relative amount (area/area) of bone, allograft, fibrin and connective tissue, adipocytes, arteries and veins in biopsies of the newly formed bone.
+Contemporary histomorphometric analysis of bone biopsies may be insufficient to assess the significance of a combination of UA-ADRCs, PRGF-2, and an OIS in GBR-MSA because it does not provide a detailed analysis of the relative amount (area/area) of bone, allograft, fibrin and connective tissue, adipocytes, arteries, and veins in biopsies of the newly formed bone.
 However, the latter can be achieved with design-based stereology[56].

 FINAL DIAGNOSIS

 Loss of several premolar and molar teeth, with residual bone height of the edentulous posterior maxilla as well as of the alveolar bone crest height around the remaining maxillary teeth considered insufficient for implant placement.
-Justification for treatment with a novel combination of UA-ADRCs, PRGF-2 and an OIS in a first-in-human, split-mouth single case study, carefully controlled by comprehensive histologic, design-based stereologic and immunohistochemical analysis of biopsies of the newly formed bone collected at different time points after GBR-MSA.
+Justification for treatment with a novel combination of UA-ADRCs, PRGF-2, and an OIS in a first-in-human, split-mouth single case study, carefully controlled by comprehensive histologic, design-based stereologic, and immunohistochemical analysis of biopsies of the newly formed bone collected at different time points after GBR-MSA.

 TREATMENT

 The present single-case study was approved by the ethics committee of the Federal Dental Association Hamburg (Hamburg, Germany) (no. PV5211).
-Written informed consent was obtained from the patient to participate in this study after verbal and written information provided by the principal investigator (PI).
+Written informed consent was obtained from the patient to participate in this study after verbal and written information provided by the principal investigator.

-During a pre-phase lasting for four months the patient’s reduced oral hygiene was significantly improved by oral hygiene advice and supragingival plaque control.
+During a 4 mo pre-phase the patient’s reduced oral hygiene was significantly improved by oral hygiene advice and supragingival plaque control.

-During the first treatment venous blood (8 9 ml = 72 ml) was withdrawn from the patient’s arm and was processed into PRGF using the PRGF-Endoret technology (BTI, Miñano, Spain) according to the manufacturer’s instructions for use.
+During the first treatment, venous blood (8 9 ml = 72 ml) was withdrawn from the patient’s arm and was processed into PRGF using the PRGF-Endoret technology (BTI, Miñano, Spain) according to the manufacturer’s instructions for use.
 After centrifugation, PRGF-2 was collected and activated with PRGF Activator (BTI).

 Furthermore, human subcutaneous adipose tissue was obtained using liposuction.
 To this end, the periumbilical abdominal area was surgically disinfected.
 Then, local anesthesia was achieved by infiltrating the periumbilical subcutaneous adipose tissue with 150 ml of modified Klein tumescent solution[57], comprising lactated Ringer solution, adrenaline (1:1000; 1 mg/ml) and 2% lidocaine (20 mg/ml).
 Fifteen minutes later a stab incision was made 15 cm lateral of the umbilicus, bilaterally.
 Lipoaspiration was performed using the Coleman method[58] using a 4-hole blunt tipped cannula (3 mm 150 mm) (part of the LCK-15 Lipoaspiration Collection Kit; InGeneron) and a 60 cm3 Luer-Lock Toomey-Syringe (also part of the LCK-15 Kit; InGeneron).
 After liposuction, pressure was applied to the wounds.
-Then, the wounds were closed using adhesive bandage strips (Leukosilk; BSN Medical GmbH, Hamburg, Germany).
+Then the wounds were closed using adhesive bandage strips (Leukosilk; BSN Medical GmbH, Hamburg, Germany).
 The lipoaspirate (100 ml) was divided into four aliquots of 25 ml each.
 Then, all aliquots were processed using the Transpose RT system (InGeneron) for isolating UA-ADRCs from the adipose tissue.
 Specifically, each aliquot was incubated together with Matrase Reagent (InGeneron) for 1 h.
 The latter was performed in the processing unit under agitation at 39 °C according to the manufacturer’s instructions for use.
 The total procedure time was 70 min.